 One may wonder if uniformly random sampled 2D points on a plane can perform better than the 2D grid points in reconstructing point clouds.
-From our experimental observation, 2D grid points indeed provide reduced reconstruction loss than random points.
-Notice that our graph-based max-pooling encoder can be viewed as a generalized version of the max-pooling neural network PointNet [39].
-The main difference is that the pooling operation in our encoder is done in local neighborhood instead of globally (see Section 2.1).
-In supplementary section 7, we show that the graph-based encoder architecture is better than an encoder architecture without the graph-pooling layers mentioned in Section 2.1 in terms of robustness towards random disturbance in point positions.
+From our experiments, 2D grid points indeed provide reduced reconstruction loss than random points (Table 6 in Supplementary Section 8).
+Notice that our graph-based max-pooling encoder can be viewed as a generalized version of the max-pooling neural network PointNet [41].
+The main difference is that the pooling operation in our encoder is done in a local neighborhood instead of globally (see Section 2.1).
+In Supplementary Section 10, we show that the graph-based encoder architecture is better than an encoder architecture without the graph-pooling layers mentioned in Section 2.1 in terms of robustness towards random disturbance in point positions.